A step-by-step guide to creating your own wedding newspaper (with LOTS of examples!)

 Taryn and Cammie wedding newspaper.
 Printed by Newspaper Club.

-• Crossword puzzle or word search:
+• Games like a crossword puzzle or word search:

 Wedding newspapers-Blog-11Newspaper credit: Maya Peraza-Baker and Cody Kestigian